ariadne-pereira/people-management-api/README.md

 # people-management-api
- Project to create a Rest API for managing people with Spring Boot.
+Development project of a REST API for managing people with Spring Boot.